oisinmccaffrey/VP_APP/README.md

 <h2 id="Genomic Data">Genomic Data</h2>

-The gene table is curated to display the HGNC gene symbol, OMIM ID (with relevant hyperlink to the OMIM website), Ensemble Gene ID, Chromosome, Start position, SNP (e.g. from G to A), Consequence (e.g. Missense Variant), Minor AlleleFrequency (MAF), and Impact (e.g. moderate, high, low).

 <h3 id="Genes Table">Genes Table</h3>

 The gene table is curated to display the HGNC gene symbol, OMIM ID (with relevant hyperlink to the OMIM website),Ensemble Gene ID, Chromosome, Start position, SNP (e.g. from G to A), Consequence (e.g. Missense Variant), Minor AlleleFrequency (MAF), and Impact (e.g. moderate, high, low).